redroostertech/NDAvatar.iOS/README.md

 ## Installation

 The NDAvatarApp includes the NDAvatar framework as a Swift Package.
 To install the app simply download this project and build it in Xcode.
-To install the framework in your app simple add the NDAvatar framework in your Xcode project settings
+To install the framework in your app add the NDAvatar framework in your Xcode project settings

 ![Packagemage](./Images/swiftpackage.png)